ashokjain001/GettingAndCleaningData/codebook.md

 "2" "activity" - categorical variable has 6 levels describes the activity of the subject.
                  LAYING SITTING STANDING WALKING WALKING_DOWNSTAIRS WALKING_UPSTAIRS

-The all the variables below are mean value of individial subjects activity.
+All the variables below are mean value of individial subjects activity.

 prefix t - time domain signal captured at 50 Hz.